toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/03-Expedia-QuickConnect-Booking-Retrieval-&-Confirmation-API/04-guides.md

 ---
 ### Mapping Information
 EQC partners will receive Expedia hotel, room type and rate plan IDs as part of the booking retrieval messages.
-Mapping information can be obtained via the PARR service described in section 8, or see Section 13 “Appendix B - Mapping property room and rate plan codes to Expedia IDs” for details.
+Mapping information can be obtained via the [Product API](/apis/product-management/product-api/quick-start.html).

 ---
 ### Free-form Text and Booking Modifications